SalmonMode/salmonmode.github.io/_posts/2020-08-20-what-would-qa-do-all-day.md

 If not, but it was enough to at least get your attention, you might be wondering what else _I_ could add.

 I wanted to explore this a bit more than that Atlassian article, and provide some alternate takes as well as some cultural impacts I've seen in places that follow "mini-waterfall" (i.e. waterfall, but in Scrum).
 I want to provide those that _aren't_ in QA with some insight into not just how these issues can affect the quality of the product, but also how they affect the _people_ in QA.
 I also want to help others identify where their potential frustrations may be coming from, help them articulate the source of the problem to others, as well as provide a solution to anyone experiencing these problems.

+**Note:** To be clear, this is not an argument in support of TDD or TFD.
+While I believe those can contribute to overall productivity, this is only meant to highlight and explain the requirement that programmers must write the tests as they make their changes (not necessarily _before_, as per TDD/TFD), before they check them in for code review.
+{: .notice--info}

 ## Why programmers write the tests